ericjeker/sfml-breakout/README.md

 The `GameInstance` also holds the instance of the Window where everything will be drawn.

-## GameController
+## GameStateManager

 Responsible for handling the game flow using a Stack State Pattern holding different GameStates.
 Multiple game states can be active at the same time using a push/pop system.

-The GameController also manages the global game state that persists across all GameStates.
+The GameStateManager also manages the global game state that persists across all GameStates.

 ## GameState